ddockers/tech241-linux/linux_intro.md

 | `export`  | Creates an enviroment variable                                     |
 | `source`  | Used to reload the .bashrc file                                    |

+`uname` gives you the os.

+`uname --help` gives more information and a list of further commands

+`whoami` tells you who the user is

+`exit` gets us back to Windows

 `ps` command lets you know what processes are running and which shell.

 `history` lets you see all commands ever entered in the VM.
 Can then use `![key number]` to run previous command.